sizuhiko/mr.concie/README.md

 ### Generate your HOTWORD

 Generate your HOTWORD for starting your google assistant app.
-HOTWORD can generate with (snowboy HOTWORD DETECTION)[https://snowboy.kitt.ai/].
+HOTWORD can generate with [snowboy HOTWORD DETECTION](https://snowboy.kitt.ai/).
 Generate and download your HOTWORD, rename to `hotword.pmdl` and put to the app root.

 ### Environment